Sinéad O'Connor

+Sinéad Marie Bernadette O'Connor (/ʃɪˈneɪd/ shin-AYD; 8 December 1966 – 26 July 2023), also known as Shuhada' Sadaqat, (Note: شهداء صدقات.) was an Irish singer and songwriter.
+During her musical career, which encompassed several hit records and artist collaborations, O'Connor drew attention to issues such as child abuse, human rights, racism, and women's rights.
+She was also known for her outspoken public image, openly discussing her spiritual journey, activism, socio-political viewpoints, and struggles with mental health.

-Shuhada' Sadaqat (Note: شهداء صدقات.) (born Sinéad Marie Bernadette O'Connor; /ʃɪˈneɪd/ shin-AYD, /ga/; 8 December 1966 – 26 July 2023) was an Irish singer-songwriter, record producer and activist.
-Her debut studio album, The Lion and the Cobra, was released in 1987 and achieved international chart success.
+O'Connor's debut studio album, The Lion and the Cobra, was released in 1987 and achieved international chart success.
 Her 1990 album, I Do Not Want What I Haven't Got, was her biggest commercial success, selling over seven million copies worldwide.
-Its lead single, "Nothing Compares 2 U", was named the top world single of the year at the Billboard Music Awards.
+Its lead single, "Nothing Compares 2 U", became her signature song and was named the top world single of the year at the Billboard Music Awards.
+During a performance on Saturday Night Live in 1992, O'Connor tore up a photograph of Pope John Paul II which sparked global controversy, nearly a decade before the Catholic Church sexual abuse cases became widely publicized.

-O'Connor achieved chart success with Am I Not Your Girl?
-(1992) and Universal Mother (1994), both certified gold in the UK, as well as Faith and Courage (2000), certified gold in Australia.
-Throw Down Your Arms (2005) achieved gold status in Ireland.
-Her career encompassed songs for films, collaborations with numerous artists, and appearances at charity fundraising concerts.
-O'Connor's memoir, Rememberings, was released in 2021 and became a bestseller.
+O'Connor's next albums Am I Not Your Girl?
+(1992) and Universal Mother (1994) were both certified gold in the UK, while Faith and Courage (2000) was certified gold in Australia and Throw Down Your Arms (2005) was certified gold in Ireland.

-O'Connor drew attention to issues such as child abuse, human rights, racism, and women's rights.
-During a Saturday Night Live performance in 1992, nearly a decade before the world became fully aware of the prolific sexual abuse of children in the Catholic Church, she tore up a photograph of Pope John Paul II to protest against the abuse, sparking controversy.
-Throughout her musical career, she openly discussed her spiritual journey, activism, socio-political viewpoints, and her experiences with trauma and struggles with mental health.
 Having converted to Islam in 2018, she adopted the name Shuhada' Sadaqat while continuing to perform and record under her birth name.
+Her memoir, Rememberings, was released in 2021 and became a bestseller.
 In 2024, O'Connor was posthumously nominated for induction into the Rock and Roll Hall of Fame.